amirbarshavit/lusha-image-grid/README.md

 Its a custom hook that fetches the data from the API. maybe I should do it more generic and pass the URL and the headers as params, but I am not sure if it's not too much generic

-***add error response handling for API call I throw Error to the console. when I get an error response from the API I throw an error to console, the better solution will be to update the state and display a nice design error message
+### add error response handling for API call.
+When I get an error response from the API I throw an error to the console, the better solution will be to update the state and display a nice design error message.